arashjit-singh/StockMarketApp/README.md

 # StockMarketApp
-Stock Marret app that pull stock list from alphavantage.
+Stock Market app that pull stock list from alphavantage.
 Built entirely with Jetpack compose with best android practices.
 MVVM architecture, Coroutines and Flows, SOLID and clean architecture.

 # Installation